ilkertasatan/TVMazeScraper/README.md

 # TV Maze Scraper API
 This project consists of 2 parts that RESTful API and Scraper application.
-The project was developed by using C#, .NET Core, MongoDB, and several tools such as Microsoft Extensions and Polly for retry operations.
+The project was developed by using C#, .NET Core, MongoDB, DDD and several tools such as Microsoft Extensions and Polly for retry operations.

 ## Infrastructure